csunghye/acoustic_pipeline/README.md

 7. It is very important to note that transcripts need to be tab-separated files without headers and with the column order of \[filename, start, end, transcript, speaker, task\].
 If transcripts are not in this format, please reformat transcripts before running the program.

+8. If an error occurs while running the forced aligner and users try to run it again, the pipeline won't automatically delete previously aligned files.
+It will just add lines to the existing files, which might result in duplicate lines in the output alignment files.
+To prevent this behavior, users will need to delete or move the previously aligned files.